travis-ci/docs-travis-ci-com/docs/user/languages/perl.md

 Travis CI Environment has Perls installed via Perlbrew in non-privileged user $HOME directory.
 Using sudo will result in dependencies being installed in unexpected (for Travis CI Perl builder) locations and they won't load.

+## Network-local CPAN Mirror

+Travis CI has a network-local CPAN mirror at [cpan.mirrors.travis-ci.org](http://cpan.mirrors.travis-ci.org/) and `PERL_CPANM_OPT` is configured to use it.

 ## Examples

 * [leto/math--primality](https://github.com/leto/math--primality/blob/master/.travis.yml)